tkareine/MiniFuture/README.md

 # xcodebuild output...

 ./build/Example
-ok!
+Excerpt from today's featured article at Wikipedia:

+Oliver Bosbyshell (1839–1921) was Superintendent of the United States …
 ```

 Performance
 -----------

 There's a benchmark in `Benchmark/main.swift`.
 It builds up complex
-nested futures (the `futEnd` variable in the code) in a loop
+nested Futures (the `futEnd` variable in the code) in a loop
 `NumberOfFutureCompositions` times and chains them into one big
-composite future (the `fut` variable).
+composite Future (the `fut` variable).
 Then the benchmark waits for
-the future to complete.
+the Future to complete.

 We repeat this `NumberOfIterations` times to get the arithmetic mean
-and standard deviation of time spent completing each composite future.
+and standard deviation of time spent completing each composite Future.

 Compile it with Release build configuration, which enables `-O`
 compiler flag.
 Then run it from the terminal.